BigBangData/SamsungSensorActivity/CodeBook.md

-This code book has two sections:
+#### This code book has two sections:

-- Tidy Dataset Overview: describes dimentions, structure, features, variables and their renaming.
+- Tidy Dataset Overview: describes dimensions, structure, features, variables and their renaming.
 - Data Dictionary: describes each variable.

 # Tidy Dataset Overview